vrurg/raku-Test-Async/docs/md/Test/Async/Manual.md

 Events
 ------

-Concurrency support in `Test::Async` is implemented event-driven management.
-Each suite object involves at least two threads.
-First is running tests, second handles events and is in charge of changing suite object internal status where this is required to prevent race conditions.
+    C<Test::Async> framework handles concurrency using event-driven flow control.
+Each event is an instance of a class inheriting from
+    L<C<Test::Async::Event>|https://github.com/vrurg/raku-Test-Async/blob/v0.0.1/docs/md/Test/Async/Event.md> class.
+Events
+    are queued using a L<C<Channel>|https://docs.raku.org/type/Channel> where they're read from by a dedicated thread and dispatched for handling by suite object methods.
+So it makes each suit own at least two threads: first is for tests themselves, the other one is for event handling.

        Thread#1 \
                  \
        Thread#2 --> [Event Queue] -> Event Handler Thread
                  /
        Thread#3 /

-The method allows to combine the best of two worlds: speed of asynchronous operations and predictability of sequential code.
+The approach allows to combine the best of two worlds: speed of asynchronous operations and predictability of sequential code.
+In particular, it proves to be useful for object state changes like, for example, for collecting messages from child suites ran asynchronously.
+Because the messages are stashed in an [`Array`](https://docs.raku.org/type/Array) the procedure is prone to race condition bugs.
+But when the responsibility of updating the array is in hands of a single thread it greatly simplifies the task.

 Another advantage of the events is the ease of extending the framework functionality.
 Look at [`Test::Async::Reporter::TAP`](https://github.com/vrurg/raku-Test-Async/blob/v0.0.1/docs/md/Test/Async/Reporter/TAP.md), for example.
 It takes the burden of reporting to user on its 'shoulders' unloading it off the core.
 And it does so simply by listening to `Event::Test` kind of events.
 It would be as easy to implement an alternative reporter to get the test results be sent anywhere!